Just like a bite from an animal, human bites can lead to a nasty infection and other complications if not properly treated.

 Preventing human bites

 As with many accidental injuries, prevention is key.
 The risk of being bitten by a human is a reality for professionals working in specialist schools for severe learning disabilities, challenging behaviour, special needs or autism – as well as care workers within mental health care facilities and psychiatric hospitals.
-BitePRO® Arm Guards & Clothing can effectively help reduce the risk of such injuries, offering BS EN 388:2003 blade cut resistance level 5 and extremely high puncture resistance to human teeth.
+BitePRO® Bite Resistant Clothing can effectively help reduce the risk of such injuries.